PlusTimeIT/vscode-php-file-refactoring/README.md

 - Replaces both fully qualified names and unqualified names where possible.
 - If your project has a `composer.json` file it will attempt to map your autoload PSR-4 namespaces to any changes that have occurred.
 - When files are moved, it will update that files namespace, along with any occurrences throughout our project.
+- Clicking on the reviews will take you to the file, line and column of the proposed change.

 ![Safe Refactoring](images/SafeRefactoring.gif 'Safe Refactoring')